 Those lists might work fine for some people, but as a freelancer or someone whos time is literally money, you need more from your to-do list.
 Not only should it record your tasks, but it also needs to help you prioritize and accomplish them too.

-There are a lot of collaborative task lists and to-do apps out there so here is a look at some of the best free and paid to-do apps you can use in 2018.
+There are a lot of collaborative task lists and to-do apps out there so here is a look at some of the best free and paid to-do apps you can use.

 To-Do Lists For Managers